 Serve912 is our local service initiative.
 We engage with the community year-round through regularly scheduled volunteer trips, ongoing community service activities (like Sculpt-It!
 Canned Food Drive and Holiday Helper Tree), and meeting local needs as part of the Director’s Immediate Response Team (DIRT).
-Get involved by clicking the link above or the options below!